AkhilSharma3923/PersonalFinanceIntern/README.md

 ---

-## ⚡ Usage
+## ⚡ How to Use

-1. Open your browser and navigate to the frontend URL.
+1. Open the frontend in your browser.
-2. Register a new account or login with your credentials.
+2. Register a new account or login.
-3. Use the intuitive dashboard to:
+3. Use the dashboard to:

-   * Add new transactions.
-   * Edit existing transactions.
-   * Delete transactions.
+   * Add, edit, and delete transactions.
-   * View financial summary at a glance.
+   * Track income vs. expenses with clear visuals.
+   * Monitor your balance and financial trends instantly.

 ---